hongyue17/electric_bike_usage_pattern_london/README.md

 <br>

 ## 💿 Data used
 Santander introduced e-bikes in September 2022.
 This study used 2023 trip data from Santander Cycles, with a total of 8,563,356 journeys.
 In 2023, there were 800 docking stations and 12,000 bikes, including 600 electric bikes.
-The data was provided as open data by Transport for London (TFL).
+The data was provided as open data by Transport for London (TfL).
 *Santander Cycles (formerly Barclays Cycle Hire) is a public bicycle hire scheme in London in the United Kingdom.*

 <br>